 Furthermore, the FCC now provides E-Rate support for special construction costs for leased lit fiber, dark fiber, and self-provisioned broadband networks, including construction that extends beyond the property line of the school or library.
 There are three components of special construction: construction of network facilities, design and engineering, and project management.
-Other non-recurring, upfront costs may be considered as separate Category One costs.
 Special construction can begin up to six months early if a valid competitive bidding process is completed, the construction is for infrastructure necessary to the operation of a recurring Category One service, and service starts after the start of the funding year.